 Do you have a favourite artist or roll model?

 I’m a big fan of John Olsen’s work and the Renaissance period

 How do you know when you have finished a painting?

-What advice would you give to someone starting out in painting?
+What advice would you give someone starting out?

 Develop your technical skills and try all medium, then, once you have done that, you can break the rules.
 Use good materials.
 If you sell a piece of work, you don’t want it disintegrating five years down the track.
 One of my tutors Peter Baraclough once said to the class “paint firstly for you, don’t sell yourself short by turning out furniture art.
 You can then be assured that when you do sell a piece of your art work that the purchaser has connected with you in a very personal way”.